Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 Methods have been developed in response to suggest new ways to perform differentiable logic-based reasoning.
 TensorLog \cite{cohen2016tensorlog}, for example, encodes graph entities into vectors and unique relations into respective adjacency matrices.
 Logical inference can then be imitated as the product of the adjacency matrices for the relations in the body of a rule with the vector of a given entity.
 This produces a vector in which nonzero entries represent entities for which the rule holds true. \textbf{Neural LP} \cite{yang2017differentiable} integrates TensorLog into an approach which additionally learns rule confidences in an end-to-end fashion.
 Specifically, it learns confidence values not just for every rule but for every relation involved in every rule, even accounting for differences in the varying lengths of rule bodies. \textbf{DRUM} \cite{sadeghian2019drum} is a refined version of \textbf{Neural LP} in which the authors point out that \textbf{Neural LP} learns high confidences for incorrect rules.
 To overcome this problem and reduce parameters, \textbf{DRUM} incorporates a bidirectional RNN to capture forward and backward information about possible pairings of relations, as not all relations can actually coexist in the same body of a rule.
 As a consequence, \textbf{DRUM} outperforms \textbf{Neural LP} and even some black-box embedding-based methods at link prediction within various datasets \cite{sadeghian2019drum}.

 In contrast, the authors of \textbf{LPRules} \cite{dash2021lprules} take a slightly different approach to learning rules and confidences simultaneously.
 Their approach generates a weighted combination of logical rules for link prediction by iteratively augmenting a small starter pool of candidate rules.
 It differs from the aforementioned methods which learn confidences for the entire set of possible rules because it only works with a subset of rules at any given time, thereby reducing the search space and optimizing the time it takes to find a set of rules which are highly predictive \cite{dash2021lprules}.
 Another method, \textbf{RuLES} \cite{ho2018rule}, operates very similarly, augmenting its rule set iterativey by constructing and extending rules with additional atoms and logical refinement operators. \textbf{RuLES} is arguably more sophisticated, though, because the quality of candidate rules is checked against pre-computed KGEs and, optionally, text embeddings.
-However, \textbf{LPRules} and \textbf{RuLES} may also be considered as part of the iterative, or EM-based algorithms, because the output of previously generated rules influences the generation of rules in the next iteration, much like that of \textbf{RNNLogic} \cite{qu2020rnnlogic}.
-In fact, in \textbf{LPRules}, the small pool of starter candidate rules are generated via predefined heuristics based on path lengths and shortest paths rather than truly learned as in \textbf{Neural LP} and \textbf{DRUM}.
+Notably, \textbf{LPRules} and \textbf{RuLES} are comparable to the EM-based algorithms because the output of previously generated rules influences the generation of rules in the next iteration, much like that of \textbf{RNNLogic} \cite{qu2020rnnlogic}.
+In fact, similarly to \textbf{RNNLogic}, \textbf{LPRules} initializes its small pool of starter candidate rules via path-based heuristics.
+Accordingly, \textbf{RNNLogic} could also be classified within this category as it uses a NN variant for rule generation.